mrchowmein/JavaSet/README.md

 # JavaSet
-My implementation of the set data structure for Java
+My implementation of the set data structure for Java using linkedlists.